ityreh/docs/README.md

-# material-docs
+# mkdocs

+This is the source of my documentation resources, where I take some notes for my development routine.

+## Installation

-If you want to deploy the documentation, you need to install mkdoc-material first:
+To deploy the documentation, you need to install mkdoc-material first:

 ```shell
 pip install mkdocs-material